ReactTraining/react-workshop/courses/core-v2/04-data-fetching/exercise/README.md

 ## ✅ Task 1: TaskCard Data

 1. Open `TaskCard.tsx`.
 In the browser, navigate to a board that has tasks.
 2. Write an effect to get the task based on the `taskId` prop.
-Hint, the effect is identical to the code in TaskDialog if you want to peak 👀.
+Hint, the effect is identical to the code in TaskDialog if you want to peek 👀.
 3. When the page loads, you should be able to see the Task Cards load with their data now.

 ## ✅ Task 2: Custom Hook